-Why produce a drought plan?
+Why produce a Drought Plan?

-All water companies are required by the Government to produce a Drought Plan, which sets out what we'd do to maintain water supplies to customers in the event of a drought.
-Our plans are drawn up in agreement with the Environment Agency and are reviewed every five years.
+All water companies are required by Government to produce a Drought Plan, which sets out what we'd do to maintain water supplies to customers in the event of a drought.
+Our plans are drawn up in accordance with Environment Agency guidelines and are reviewed every five years.